owu-1/ausdragon/README.md

 Deploy the cluster resources by running ```kops update cluster --name $cluster_domain_name --yes```

-Configure kubectl for OIDC by running ```kubectl oidc-login setup``` and following the instructions.
+Configure kubectl for OIDC by running ```cloud-computing/kops/set-credentials.sh``` and by following the instructions it outputs.

 Connect to the control plane instance via the SSH in the EC2 UI and run
 ```